things to do in sitka alaska

 sitka alaska

 Today, Sitka is a popular cruise-ship stop, as well as those taking a quick day trip from the Alaskan capital of Juneau.
 Apart from its rich culture and history, visitors come to Sitka for its diverse wildlife parks as well as its national parks and galleries.
-It is also one of the prettiest towns in the USA.
+Sitka is also one of the best places to see the northern lights in Alaska

 If you’re headed towards this fascinating Alaskan city soon, here are some of the best things to do in Sitka, Alaska that need to be on your must-do list.